ricky-shin/bulpa/README.md

 * Zicklin Courses page (same as above)
 * Admin Page (meaning.. authentican 💀, or lazy way: .htaccess or password protect with hashed password in db?), Select * from 'reviews'  where isApproved = 0; | checkbox & submission sets isApproved = 1 [True].
 * Google Analytics (easy/low priority)
+* Grab IP address of user submitting review to add to 'review' table.
+Maybe use  `($_SERVER["REMOTE_ADDR"]`, but can it be trusted?

 # WISHLIST
 * Pagination
 * Most popular professor (a/k/a professors with most reviews)
+* Bad reviewers/spammers can be shadowbanned through admin page (they will get "submitted" page but query not run.)